gabayae/scientific-computing/README.md

  # Additionnal Material
- I have included it in the material but [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)is a nice    Markdown "cheat sheet" for looking up how to make tables, code-blocks, etc., in Markdown.
+ I have not included it in the material but [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a nice Markdown "cheat sheet" for looking up how to make tables, code-blocks, etc., in Markdown.

  # Making a Pull Request
  If you want to submit a change to some of the content (e.g. correcting typos), do the following: